Commodities investment: What You Need To Know - Midnance

 Diversification

 Diversification plays a key role in managing risk in investments, and commodities offer a unique approach to achieving this goal.
 What makes commodities particularly attractive is their low correlation to stock and bond markets.
 While stocks and bonds often move in tandem, commodities can perform independently and even appreciate in value when traditional markets are down.
-This diversification of behavior helps reduce the overall volatility of the investment portfolio.
-Making it more resilient in the face of adverse market conditions.

 Inflation protection